-Ewing sarcoma is a cancerous bone tumor that may occur in any bone in the body.
-When it occurs in soft tissue, it is called extraosseous sarcoma.
+Ewing sarcoma is a type of bone cancer.
 The most commonly affected areas include the pelvis, thigh, lower leg, upper arm, and chest wall.

 Chemotherapy drugs are used to kill tumor cells.
 Your doctor will prescribe a combination of drugs to be given over a set time.
 This usually means every 2-4 weeks for several months.

 Radiation therapy uses high-energy x-rays to kill tumor cells.
-It may be used with surgery or instead of surgery.
-It is usually given over several weeks and is followed by chemotherapy.
+It can help shrink tumors before a surgery.
+It may also be used instead of surgery.
+It is often given over several weeks.

-There are no current guidelines to prevent Ewing sarcoma because the cause is unknown.
+There is no way to prevent Ewing sarcoma since the cause is unknown.